 Applicants must meet the following criteria to become a preceptor for Advanced Pharmacy Practice Experience (APPE) and/or Early Practice Experience (EPE) rotations:

 - Complete the APPE or EPE Preceptor Orientation Program.

 - Cannot currently be enrolled as a student in the PharmD for Pharmacists Program at the Leslie Dan Faculty of Pharmacy

 For Direct Patient Care (DPC) rotations, preceptors must:

-- Possess a Pharmacy degree and maintain the appropriate licensure to provide patient care and practice in good standing1 with their respective licencing body. (e.g. Part A license with Ontario College of Pharmacists)
+- Possess a Pharmacy degree and maintain the appropriate licensure to provide patient care and practice in good standing1, with no previous discipline order, with their respective licencing body. (e.g. Part A license with Ontario College of Pharmacists)

 - Meet the following work hours:

 - The preceptor must practice at the rotation site full-time (≥ 282 hr/week), OR,